timbrandin/meteor-iosmorphic-react-templating/README.md

 * Google and search engines loves it, ... easy to index!
 * Facebook and Social media can grab it's social tags, pictures and description easily!
 * Easily cachable, just setup Varnish or whatever in front of it and serve pages even faster.
+  * And could therefor better handle bursts of heavy traffic.

 ## Features